allenjiang666/number_recognition/README.md

 # A Digit Recognition Project
-A full feature web app using MLP for digit recognition
+A full feature web app using MLP for digit recognition.
+You can register and create your own account to log in.
+After you log in, you can skected a digit on a jpeg format, and upload it.
+The application will analyze the picture and tell you what digit you sketched.
 <hr>

-##  1. How the Project was created
+## 1. Structure of the project
 ## Front-end
-### Bootstrap Studio
+- Bootstrap Studio
-To be written by project owner.
-This sentence is just for place holding.
-### Jinja2
+- Jinja2
-To be written by project owner.
-This sentence is just for place holding.
 ## Databases
-### PostgresSQL
+- PostgresSQL
-To be written by project owner.
-This sentence is just for place holding.
-### MongoDB
+- MongoDB
-To be written by project owner.
-This sentence is just for place holding.## Back-end
+## Back-end
-### Flask
+- Flask
-To be written by project owner.
-This sentence is just for place holding.## Deep Learning
-### Train a model
-To be written by project owner.
-This sentence is just for place holding.
-### Data pipeline and Apply the model
-To be written by project owner.
-This sentence is just for place holding.
+## Deep Learning
+- Tensorflow
+- Pillow
+- Numpy

 ##  2. Setup Development Server
 ### Create an EC2 instance
 1. You need to register an aws free account